 Offshore Wind Turbine Market Size, Share, Opportunities, COVID-19 Impact, And Trends By Type (Monopile, Tripod, Jacketed, Floating), By Capacity (Less Than 5 MW, Above 5 MW), And By Geography - Forecasts From 2022 To 2027

 - Report Code : KSI061614010

 - Pages : 138

-The Offshore Wind Turbine is expected to grow at a compound annual growth rate of 17.19% over the forecast period to reach a market size of US$28.612 billion in 2025 from US$11.044 billion in 2019.
-Offshore Wind Turbine are the pivotal infrastructure in the wind renewable market.
-The turbines harness the wind energy and transform into the electricity.
-As per the offering, the offshore wind turbine market provides a plethora of services such as material expertise, welding solutions, coatings and resurfacing, design modelling of the wind turbine facility, installing sensors for regular monitoring and conducting inspections to the sites.
+The offshore wind turbine market is expected to grow at a compound annual growth rate of 16.47% over the forecast period to reach a market size of US$35.868 billion in 2027, up from US$12.335 billion in 2020.
+Offshore wind turbines are the pivotal infrastructure in the wind energy market.
+The turbines harness the wind energy and transform it into electricity.
+As per the offering, the offshore wind turbine market provides a plethora of services such as material expertise, welding solutions, coatings and resurfacing, design modeling of the wind turbine facility, installation sensors for regular monitoring, and conducting inspections of the sites.

 Challenges in the offshore wind turbine market